There are great free plugins out there for LMMS!

 Three oscillators per scene can be mixed, soloed, muted, and even multiplied or cross-fed into each other.
 In addition, the oscillators can be key tracked or retriggered, and we can change their pitch up to three octaves above and blow.
 Further, their pitch, shape, pitch range, width, sync, unison detune, and unison voices can be changed and edited.

 - Huge scope of modulations

 The modulation matrix is located right at the bottom of the GUI.
 Here, we can use the MACROS to control multiple parameters simultaneously with a simple drag-and-drop option.
 Almost every knob and slider in the interface can be modulated using the macros, and you can also rename the modulators as per your taste.
-However, the modulators in the plugin have so much depth and options that it could take a while to explore the software completely.

 In Windows, the Surge XT is available as a 32 and 64-bit VST and CLAP plugin, which demands Windows 7 (or later versions), at least 4 GBs of RAM, and Pentium 4/Athlon 64 or above CPU.
 To use the 64-bit version on Windows, you require a CPU supporting the x64 (AMD64/EM64T) instruction set.

 For macOS, the plugin is available in 64-bit Audio Unit (AU), VST3, and CLAP versions, which requires a Mac OS X 10.11 or newer, a 64-bit x86 Intel or ARM Apple Silicon CPU, and at least 4GB of RAM.
 On Linux, Surge is available as a 64-bit VST3 and CLAP in the form of a deb and RPM package.